kyletcooper/customshortcodes/README.txt

 If there are blocks of content you want to use multiple times across your website, you might find it difficult to update it in the future.
 With custom shortcodes, you can keep that content centralised to a single location and update it across your entire site from one place.

 = Lightweight & WordPress Friendly =
 Custom Shortcodes is built to be a lightweight addition to your site, so it won't bog down your install.
 In fact, no additional scripts or assets are added to the front-end of your site.
-Custom Shortcodes integrates with WordPress seamlessly and doesn't try to fight it.
+The plugin integrates with WordPress seamlessly and doesn't try to fight it.

 == FAQs ==
-**Where are Custom Shortcodes?**
+**Where do I find my Custom Shortcodes?**
 To view your custom shortcodes and create new ones, go to Tools > Custom Shortcodes.

 == Screenshots ==